Editing Drop-Down List in Excel

 For the step, we need to have the drop-down values ready to enter.
 Suppose we want to have the values to enter Shoe Brand to choose from.
 Now we need to select a cell where we are going to insert the dropdown.

 - In cell B2, we are going to enter our drop-down list.

-- In Data Tab under Data tools section click on Data Validation.
+- In Data Tab under the Data Tools section, click on Data Validation.

-- When we click on OK we have our drop down created.
+- When we click on the OK, we have our drop-down created.